search ]

 Why Disable Automatic WordPress Updates?

-While automatic updates can help protect your website from vulnerabilities, they may sometimes cause compatibility issues with themes or plugins.
+While automatic updates help protect your website from vulnerabilities, they can sometimes cause compatibility issues with themes or plugins.

-Disabling these updates ensures you have control over when updates are applied, allowing you to test them in a staging environment first.
+Disabling these updates gives you full control over when updates are applied.
+This lets you test them in a staging environment or child theme first, reducing the risk of unexpected breakage on a live site.

 “If you rely on specific plugins or custom code, automatic updates could lead to unexpected site downtime.”